ShoesForClues/eztask/README.md

 To detach all callbacks, call the detach() method on the signal.
 Ex: ```TestSignal:detach()```

+You can also use yield on signals by doing ```eztask.sleep(TestSignal)``` which will yield the current thread until the signal is invoked.
+It will also return any values passed to the signal.

 # Creating properties
-A property is similar to a signal and invokes when the value has changed.
+A property is similar to a signal except it invokes when the value has changed.
 ```lua
 local TestProperty=eztask.property.new("Apple")